-WASHINGTON (AP) -- Average U.S. rates on fixed mortgages rose this week but remained close to record lows.
-Cheap mortgages have made home buying more affordable and helped drive a housing recovery.
+WASHINGTON (AP) -- Average U.S. rates on fixed mortgages rose this week but stayed near their historic lows.
+Cheaper mortgages have helped the economy by spurring more home-buying and refinancing.

-Mortgage buyer Freddie Mac said Thursday that the average rate on the 30-year loan increased to 3.40 percent from 3.34 percent last week.
-That's still near the 3.31 percent rate reached in November, the lowest on records dating to 1971.
+Mortgage buyer Freddie Mac said Thursday that the average rate for the 30-year loan increased to 3.51 percent from 3.42 percent last week.
+That's still near the average of 3.31 percent reached in November, the lowest on records dating to 1971.

-The average fee for 30-year loans was unchanged at 0.7 point.
-The fee for 15-year loans ticked up to 0.7 from 0.6 point.
+The average fee for 30-year mortgages was unchanged from last week at 0.7 point.
+The fee for 15-year loans also was steady at 0.7.

-The average rate on a one-year adjustable-rate mortgage rose to 2.60 percent from 2.57 percent.
-The fee for one-year adjustable-rate loans edged up to 0.5 from 0.4 point.
+The average rate on a one-year adjustable-rate mortgage rose to 2.55 percent from 2.53 percent last week.
+The fee for one-year adjustable-rate loans remained at 0.4 point.

-The average rate on a five-year adjustable-rate mortgage declined to 2.67 percent from 2.71 percent last week.
-The fee was steady at 0.6 point.
+The average rate on a five-year adjustable-rate mortgage increased to 2.62 percent from 2.58 percent.
+The fee was unchanged at 0.5 point.

 - Freddie Mac